scott-anderson-wc/cs210pub/lectures/L22/OOP-inheritance.md

 1. Polymorphism: which allows us to support common APIs and "distribute" the implementation of methods over a set of objects.
 1. Inheritance: which allows us to reuse behavior, code and types.

+## End of Class

+At the end of each class, I'll hand out paper slips.
+On it, please write *your name* and **how far behind you are** on the assignments.
+Of course, you may also say one of the following:

+* A question you have about the material of the day
+* Something you learned
+* A suggestion
+* An "I'm okay" statement